krishnabu/food-dropper/README.md

         -npm start
      This will start the server application.
 # Additional Information
-    -Ensure both the client and server are running simultaneously for full functionality.
+    --Ensure both the client and server are running simultaneously for full functionality.